-If your writing is not very good, know that the hardest part of the writing process is simply getting the words on the page.
+If your writing isn’t any good, but you’re passionate about telling your story, know that the hardest part of the writing process is getting the words on the page.

 - Macro edits: you’re going to be doing some (or a lot of) rewriting and making big picture changes in plot, character arcs, etc. Sometimes you’ll take a thread and pull it in a completely different direction.
 That’s part of the process!
 But does it serve the overall manuscript?
 That’s something to consider.